vscodethemes/web/README.md

 **Infrastructure**

-* Delaractive infrastructure using Terraform
+* Declarative infrastructure using Terraform
 * Uses a single, reusable module for the backend

 **CI / CD**